Guide to Social Media Campaigns: What it is and How to Create One

 Starbucks' Unicorn Frappuccino, introduced as a part of the Frappuccino Happy Hour in April 2017, became a social media craze and a commercial success.
 Starbucks produced a visually attractive, glittering pink and purple frozen drink for Millennials who enjoy photographing their meals, which is only available in certain outlets for a short time.

-This strategy capitalised on the fear of missing out, driving considerable traffic and increasing same-store sales by 3% in America during the second quarter of 2017.
+This strategy capitalized on the fear of missing out, driving considerable traffic and increasing same-store sales by 3% in America during the second quarter of 2017.
 The Unicorn Frappuccino and its hashtag sparked approximately 155,000 Instagram posts, leading to its viral success.

-However, the fun element of this social media advertising campaign is despite reports about its flavour and worries about its high sugar content and difficulties in preparation, the campaign's short duration increased its attractiveness, making it a noteworthy example of success.
+However, the fun element of this social media advertising campaign is despite reports about its flavor and worries about its high sugar content and difficulties in preparation, the campaign's short duration increased its attractiveness, making it a noteworthy example of success.

-12. Gillete- #TheBestMenCanBe and #MyBestSelf Campaign
+12. Gillette: #TheBestMenCanBe and #MyBestSelf Campaign

 Gillette's outspoken position against toxic masculinity in a viral commercial prompted a heated debate on social platforms, showcasing the company's capacity to fight for social change.
 Despite being one of YouTube's most hated videos, it received tremendous interest, with more than 1.5 million social media mentions in only two days, a remarkable rise from less than 10,000 mentions the week before.